GJDuck/e9patch/doc/e9tool-user-guide.md

        result = func(...);
        if (result) { nop } else { instruction }
 </pre>
-* `conditional.jump` inspects the return value of the function.
+* `condjump` inspects the return value of the function.
    If the returned value is non-zero, then control-flow will jump to the returned value interpreted as an address, and without executing the matching instruction.
    Otherwise if zero, the matching instruction will be executed as normal (like `before`).
-   Essentially, `conditional.jump` implements the following pseudocode:
+   Essentially, `condjump` implements the following pseudocode:
 <pre>
         result = func(...);
         if (result) { goto result } else { instruction }